adafruit/circuitpython-org/_board/Seeed_XIAO_nRF52840_Sense.md

 In addition, it carries two extra onboard sensors.
 One of them is a digital microphone created through Pulse Density Modulation(PDM) module on the nRF52840 chip.
 It can receive audio data in real-time which allows it can be used for audio recognition.
 The board not only receives audio data but also can speak through the MSM261D3526H1CPM microphone.
 The other one is 6-axis Inertial Measurement Unit(IMU) which can be applied in TinyML projects like gesture recognition.
 These onboard sensors provide a great convenience for users and the ultra-small size feature of the board has still remained.
 Seeed XIAO BLE Sense contains a wealthy interface.
 The first thing to note is that the Near Field Communication(NFC) is functional on the board.
 Secondly, there is a tiny and elegant reset button on one side of the Type-C interface.
 On the other side, it is designed in a three-in-one LED along with a power LED.
 There are 11 digital i/o that can be used as PWM pins and 6 analog i/o that can be used as ADC pins.
 It supports UART, IIC, and SPI all three common serial ports.
 Same as Seeed XIAO RP2040, it has an onboard 2 MB flash which means it can also be programmed by Arduino, MicroPython, CircuitPython, or other program languages.

-This board hasn't been fully documented yet.
-Please make a pull request adding more info to this file.

-The description should be written to inform a CircuitPython user what makes the board unique and link to relevant info about it.

 * Bluetooth 5.0
 * NFC
 * 21 x 17.5mm tiny board